instana/content/ibmmq/README.md

-# MQ connection test tool
+# IBM MQ connection test tool

 The purpose of the IBM MQ connection test tool is to test whether IBM MQ is configured and can be connected.
-You can select any of the following connection modes:
+You can select either of the following connection modes:

 1. Local binding mode: Provide the `IBM MQ lib` path parameter.
 You can run the IBM MQ test tool on the same server where the IBM MQ runs.